mishael-o/Dapper.SimpleSqlBuilder/docs/CONTRIBUTING.md

 The following labels are used to categorize pull requests and define what is documented in the release.
 See [release.yml](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/blob/main/.github/release.yml) for release docs configuration.

-- `bug` - Pull request fixes a bug.
+- `hotfix` - Pull request fixes a major bug in the latest release and needs to be merged ASAP.
+- `breaking-change` - Pull request that adds a new feature, bugfix or enhancement which introduces a breaking change.
 - `feature` - Pull request adds a new feature.
-- `hotfix` - Pull request fixes a bug in `main` branch.
+- `bugfix` - Pull request fixes a bug.
+- `enhancement` - Pull request improves an existing feature.
+- `documentation` - Pull request updates documentation.
 - `ci-cd` - Pull request improves the CI/CD pipeline.
-- `documentation` - Pull request updates documentation.
-- `enhancement` - Pull request improves an existing feature.
-- `minor-enhancement` - Pull request improves an existing feature but is not significant enough to be a `feature`.
 - `ignore-for-release` - Pull request should not be included in the release docs.

 Click [here](https://github.com/mishael-o/Dapper.SimpleSqlBuilder/labels) to view the full list of label.